HoneyPotter-Gzy/LFETT2021-dataset/README.md

 Due to the storage restriction of Google Drive, we ONLY provide part of LFETT2021, including PCAP files of two tunnels(ssr and vmess).
 If there exists any requirement for the full dataset, please contact us at guzheyuan@iie.ac.cn.

 ## Cite
 We hope that our work is helpful for tunnel traffic identification and analysis and calls for effective countermeasures in tunnel communication privacy.
-If the code is helpful in your work, please cite our paper:
+If the dataset is helpful in your work, please cite our paper:
 ```
 @INPROCEEDINGS{LFETT2021,
   author={Gu, Zheyuan and Gou, Gaopeng and Hou, Chengshang and Xiong, Gang and Li, Zhen},